 …

-R-8.3.3.2.1/1: Self-signed certificates is prohibited from use when transport integrity could not be guaranteed.
+R-8.3.3.2.1/1: It is prohibited to use self-signed certificates when transport integrity can not be guaranteed.

-R-8.3.3.2.1/2: Self-signed certificates can optionally be used at the H.248 interface when the integrity of the H.248 Control Association could be assured.
+R-8.3.3.2.1/2: Self-signed certificates can optionally be used at the H.248 interface when the integrity of the H.248 Control Association can be assured.

 NOTE – This requirement is derived from “TLS-based SDP” usage from application control signalling, following the argumentation of clause 3.3/[IETF RFC 4572].